Gentient

 Chaos = Creativity

 James Gleick's first book, "Chaos: Making a New Science", an international best-seller, chronicled the development of chaos theory and made the Butterfly Effect a widely used phrase.
+This topic explores what it meant to me.

 Chaos is different from randomness and I had to see it for myself.
 I wrote a java program to simulate it.
 This topic includes some videos and images that show the difference and show how creativity can come from the heart of chaos.
+After reading this book, I felt I knew where the creativity in the universe comes from.